robertcorponoi/gameguard-client/README.md

 **Note:** This is still in pre 1.0.0 so features/documentation are actively being developed.

+**Note:** As of 0.7.0 gameguard and gameguard-client installs that match version numbmers will be guaranteed to work with each other.

 This client-side component to GameGuard is used to communicate with the GameGuard server in order to manage your game's player states.

 ## **Installation**